Taking to the Norfolk Broads, Ben Meakins enlists expert advice to glean some tricks and tips for river sailing

 One frustrating thing when you’re beating up a river is that the wind will tend to follow the river, so that river bend ahead you think will let you ease the sheets will mostly just head you.
 You can use the topography to your advantage, however, by anticipating the shifts and sailing up the inside of each bend (and thus wind shift).
 Alternatively, keeping to the leeward bank will give you a bit of extra lift (see Tip 2) that should just squeeze you round the river bends.

 Keep thinking one step ahead.
-Especially on rivers like the Broads, you can see wind on the water – Polarised sunglasses help.
+Especially on rivers like the Broads, you can see wind on the water – a good pair of polarised sailing sunglasses will help.
 Stick to areas where the wind is visible to avoid being becalmed.
 Looking ahead, you’ll be able to see bends in the river, and it can pay to stay cracked off on the windward bank to help ensure you will make it around the next corner.

 11. Depth sounders